terencebeauj/Smart_contracts/crypto/README.md

 # ZEUS Token

-Brownie allows us to create, deploy and send the Zeus cryptocurrency.
+We use brownie to create, deploy and send the Zeus cryptocurrency.
 The owner account of Zeus get the total supply: 1e6 ZS, then we can choose to send the crypto to any adress on the blockchain.
 In this exemple, send 100 ZS to a test address.
 We can see below the the transaction has been mined, and the adress has received ZS.